Sarah-Bue/knit-space/README.md

 #### Home Page

 The *Home* page previews all available blog posts, ordered from most to least recent.
 Each post is presented in a clickable card that opens the full-page view.
-Each card contains an image at the top, which defaults to a preset image unless changed by the user when creating a post, followed by the author and date and, lastly, the excerpt, if available.
+Each card contains an image at the top, which defaults to a preset image unless changed by the user when creating a post, followed by the author, date, and, lastly, the excerpt, if available.
 Arrows at the bottom of the page allow users to browse between multiple pages.

 <details>